Frequently Asked Questions

 How can I get the most out of therapy?

-Being open, engaged, and willing to reflect between sessions makes a meaningful difference.
+Being open, curious, and willing to reflect between sessions can help you gain deeper insight and make meaningful changes in your daily life.

-Why shouldn’t I just take medication?
+Why not just take medication?

 I'm used to handling things on my own.
 Does going to therapy mean I'm weak?